Noxybot/lox/README.md

 ## Description
 The WIP C++ implementation of Lox programming language.
 The main goals of this work is to utilize and practiсe modern C++20, especially such features as modules, ranges, smart pointers, etc.

-The generation of AST's tree was done by the `ast_builder` tool, which was also written in C++ to produce modern C++20 code.
+The generation of AST's tree was done by the `ast_generator` tool, which was also written in C++ to produce modern C++20 code.

 For now, I think of this work as a skeleton for my own language which will be targeted at writing microservices.